There are so many types of junk journals to choose from, which is just one of the many reasons why I’ve fallen in love with this craft.

 - Amazon packaging

 But that doesn’t mean your junk journal has to look “junky”!
-You’d never know that this journal by Tania from Tatty Treasure was made from a paper bag!
+You’d never know that I made these journals from paper bags.

 7 Popular Junk Journal Binding Methods